brolin59/trnlp/README.md

 I wanted to share with you a few codes that I wrote as ***hobby*** , although neither Python nor Turkish language is very good.
 In fact at first I was interested to learn a software language.
 After some research I decided to learn Python.
 My curiosity about natural language processing was when researching machine learning studies.
 I started a project like this because I thought that it would be useful to start a project while learning the software language.
 Actually, there are studies on this subject.
 As I have just mentioned, my intention is to improve myself.
 What if a couple of people touch a little with you ...
 I'm sure friends who are much better at this stuff can help me get those shares up to the next level.
-I started out as a hobby and wished that this would be useful ...
+I started out as a hobby and wished that this would be useful.

 ### MorphologicalLR.py: